Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Introduction

 \section{Introduction}

-Quantum key distribution(QKD) allows two distant parties, to share a common string of secret data \cite{Lo2014,Weedbrook2012,Diamanti2015}.
+Quantum key distribution (QKD) allows two distant parties to share a common string of secret data \cite{Lo2014,Weedbrook2012,Diamanti2015}.
 Based on the laws of quantum mechanics, QKD offers information-theoretical security.
 QKD has aroused much interest in both theoretical protocol and experimental demonstration, because it is considered the first application of quantum information science to reach commercial maturity.
 For example, the implementation of discrete variable (DV) QKD protocols including satellite-to-ground QKD \cite{Liao2017} and chip-based QKD \cite{Ma2016,Sibson2017,Li2017} have demonstrated the potential for commercial applications in the filed of quantum information.
-Besides, twin-field QKD has been proposed to outperform the well-known rate-loss limit \cite{Pirandola2017} and largely extend transmission limits\cite{Lucamarini2018}.
-Compared to DV protocols, continuous-variable (CV) protocols have the potential for high-key rate and low-cost implementations using current standard telecom components such as homodyne detectors \cite{Diamanti2015}.
-Recent continuous variable quantum key distribution experiment demonstrates the transmission over a long distance beyond 100 km \cite{zeng2016}.
+Besides, twin-field QKD\cite{Lucamarini2018,Xiaoqing2019} has been proposed to outperform the well-known rate-loss limit \cite{Pirandola2017} and largely extend transmission limits.
+Compared to DV protocols, continuous variable (CV) protocols have the potential for high-key rate and low-cost implementations using current standard telecom components such as homodyne detectors \cite{Diamanti2015}.
+Recently, CV QKD experiment has demonstrated the secret key transmission over a long distance from 100 km \cite{zeng2016} to more than 200 km\cite{Hong2020}.